wp-plugins/push-notifications/readme.txt

 = 2.3.7 =
 * Saving push notification data in widget for draft post

+= 2.3.8 =
+* Saving push notification data in widget for pending post

 == Installation ==
 1. Download the Pushwoosh plugin.
 2. Unzip and upload it to your plugins directory ("/wp-content/plugins" is default)